Signature Private Tour · 13 Days · 12 Nights

 Hollywood Kasbahs & the Atlas Crossing

-Travel the legendary caravan route through Skoura's palm oasis and Ouarzazate's film studios to Ait Ben Haddou — the UNESCO-listed mud-brick fortress village that has been filmed by Ridley Scott, Alejandro González Iñárritu, and dozens of other directors.
-Your guide walks you through its thousand-year-old alleys, past grain stores still in use and resident craftspeople still making pottery and jewellery.
-Cross the Tizi n'Tichka Pass (2,260 metres) through the Atlas and descend to Marrakech as the evening lights begin to sparkle below.
+Travel the legendary caravan route through Skoura's palm oasis and Ouarzazate's film studios to Aït Ben Haddou — the UNESCO mud-brick fortress filmed by Ridley Scott, Iñárritu, and dozens of others.
+Walk its thousand-year-old alleys with your guide, past grain stores still in use and craftspeople still making pottery and jewellery.
+Cross the Tizi n'Tichka Pass (2,260 m) and descend to Marrakech as the evening lights begin to sparkle below.

 • Skoura palm oasis